CBIIT/crdc-datahub-backend/README.md

-# CRDCDH-AuthZ
+# CRDC DataHub Backend
-The authorization service for the CRDC Data Hub
+The GraphQL API for the CRDC DataHub Backend